DOC Campsite Pass

 How to buy a Campsite Pass

-There are 7-night, 30-night, and 365-night passes to choose from.
-A Campsite Pass offers excellent value for your camping adventures.
+There are 30-night, and 365-night passes to choose from.
+So, if you are travelling for a longer period, a Campsite Pass offers excellent value for your camping adventures.
 Purchase one online or at a DOC visitor centre when planning your next holiday.

 Go to DOC online booking system and log in or create an account.
 Select your preferred Pass, and select the date you first want to use the Pass on.
 You can do this before you arrive in New Zealand, and book sites to suit your itinerary.